Automatic (Hikaru Utada song): Composition and release

 Musically, "Automatic" is an R&B song that incorporates elements of pop, dance and soul music.
-A contributor of Japanese magazine CD Journal noticed that the R&B composition was a very "common" trait in Western culture in the late 1990s.
-Kano, writing for Rockin'On Japan, agreed, and felt the song infused contemporary soul and club music.
-The writer commented that her experimentation with R&B music was significant to Japanese culture, as he felt the country did not emphasize the genre.
-Additionally, he noticed the contrast of her "painful" yet "innocent" vocal range in the number.
-In a similar review, Mori Tomoyuki from Amazon.com believed that the singers use of R&B "influence the country" and other growing musicians.
-In 2009, for the singers second English-language album This Is the One, there is a song titled "Automatic Part.
-2", which samples parts of the English mentions from the Japanese release.
+A contributor of Japanese magazine CD Journal noted that the R&B composition was a very "common" trait in Western music in the late 1990s.
+Kano, writing for Rockin'On Japan, agreed, and felt the song successfully infused contemporary soul and club music.
+The writer commented that Utada's experimentation with R&B music was significant to Japanese culture, as he felt the country did not emphasize the genre.
+Additionally, he noticed the contrast of their "painful" yet "innocent" vocal range in the number.

 "Automatic" was released as a double A-side with "Time Will Tell", which premiered on December 9, 1998, through Toshiba-EMI in three physical formats: mini CD single, standard-size CD single and 12" vinyl.
 All three packages feature the two songs, but included a different third track; the mini CD featured an original karaoke of "Automatic", while the vinyl and standard CD single included an English-dub mix of "Time Will Tell".
-The cover art for the mini CD was a shot from the accompanying music video, which has the singer sitting on the yellow sofa.
+The cover art for the mini CD was a shot from the accompanying music video, which has the singer sitting on a yellow sofa.
 In the United States, "Automatic" and "Time Will Tell" were added onto a special 12" vinyl that was published for promotional usage, namely through underground clubs.
 Furthermore, the artwork used for the standard CD single was yet another shot from the clip, this time with Utada standing in the blue room wearing white clothes.

+In 2009, a song titled "Automatic Part 2" was included on the singer's second English-language album This Is the One, which samples parts of the English lyrics from the original Japanese song.